 What Else Do People Use?

-Apart from niacin, people turn to other methods in order to detox before their drug test at work.
-Those include detox drinks and other detox products which are often accompanied by large amounts of water.
-Some people even use diuretics which speed up urination in order to detox from cannabis, but this method can dilute the urine sample and may arouse suspicion.
+Apart from niacin, people also turn to other methods of detox.
+These can include detox drinks and other detox products which are often accompanied by large amounts of water.
+Some people even use diuretics which speed up urination in order to detox from cannabis, but this method can dilute the urine sample and may arouse suspicion in drug tests.

 Others turn to exercise as a way to burn fat and help the fatty tissues release the stored THC, although this method is ineffective if you are trying to detox your body in a short amount of time.
 You could also decide to detox naturally, but it may take a longer time for the cannabinoids and their remaining metabolites to exit your system this way.